 The New York Home for International Students

 With more than 100 majors and accelerated bachelor’s/graduate degree programs, Pace offers everything from Biochemistry and Business to Computer Science, Psychology, and Teaching.
-Our small class sizes—19 students on average—allow personal attention from faculty who support student success.
+Our small class sizes—20 students on average—allow personal attention from faculty who support student success.

 Pace’s New York advantage

 We offer two campus locations—in the heart of New York City and in nearby Westchester County.
 Our New York City campus is your home base for living, studying, and working in the most dynamic city in the United States.
 The city is your campus, with cultural and professional activities, learning opportunities, and internships at places like the Federal Reserve, Microsoft, Lincoln Center, the New York Stock Exchange, and many more.

-At our newly renovated Westchester campus in Pleasantville, New York (just 34 miles from Manhattan), you can enjoy two sides of New York: the quintessential college campus lifestyle and easy access to all of the professional activities and entertainment that the New York metropolitan area offers.
+At our newly renovated Westchester campus in Pleasantville, New York (just 34 miles from Manhattan), you can enjoy two sides of New York: the quintessential college campus lifestyle and easy access to all of the professional activities and entertainment the New York metropolitan area offers.
 You can intern at world-class companies in the city and those located closer to campus.

 Career Services = career preparation

 Our Career Services team offers you one of the largest internship placement programs of any university in the New York metropolitan area.
-Each year Pace facilitates more than 5,000 internships, co-ops, practicums, and field work experiences.
-We take career preparation seriously, which is why 80% of international students received internships during the last academic year and 82% of Pace’s international graduates were employed full time within one year of graduation.
+Each year Pace students complete more than 5,000 internships, co-ops, practicums, and field work experiences.
+We take career preparation seriously, which is why 84% of international students received internships during the last academic year and 84% of Pace’s international graduates were employed full time within one year of graduation.

 International student services

 Pace’s International Students and Scholars Office (ISSO) helps students navigate studying in the US and answers questions about immigration regulations, employment authorizations, health insurance, financial aid, and other issues.

 Pace University is a metropolitan New York university with two campuses.
 The New York City campus is located in lower Manhattan in the heart of the civic and financial center of New York City.
 The Westchester campus is located in Pleasantville, New York, 40 minutes from New York City.